mckenzie-steenson/amazon-app/README.md

 Follow this guide to understand the App environment setup, build process, TigerGraph integration, and Flutter development 👉 : https://kristinezhengx.github.io/amazon-app-site/

+Find all helpful links to resources and documentation here 👉 : https://docs.google.com/document/d/1YlvnGH-_G9lWnzl09kCsDYsTgYvkJrQ8-9rHSosoe-o/edit?usp=sharing

 ## Architecture Diagram
 <p align="center">
 <img src="tg_flutter/assets/images/architectureDiagram.png" width="100%">
 </p>

 ## TigerGraph
+[TigerGraph](https://www.tigergraph.com/) is a graph database platform utilized for product serive and marketing, fruad protection, and in the case of this project, for a recommendation engine.

 ## Flutter
 [Flutter](https://flutter.dev/) is a crossplatfrom UI tool kit that helps in developing native Android and iOS app from a single code base.